-Are you sick of tossing frozen chicken breasts in your crockpot and finishing with boring dry chicken for your recipes?
+Are you sick of tossing frozen chicken breasts in your crockpot and finishing with boring chicken for your dinner?
 You’re not alone!
-I, too, hate dry, boring chicken breasts, but I love the nutritional value of chicken!
+I too, dislike boring chicken breasts, but I love the nutritional value of chicken!

 So if you’re in the same boat and looking for a new take on chicken this Crockpot Mississippi Chicken recipe will be perfect for you.

 You've probably heard of the Mississippi Pot Roast recipe--I've seen it all over Pinterest, and have actually made it a time or two.
 This Mississippi chicken is so similar to that pot roast recipe, except with a different meat.
 Using chicken instead of beef changes the nutrients as well as the flavor.